stsurya/Linux/LinuxCommands/FileOps/tar&Zip.md

 **5. Usage**<br>
 **zip:** Commonly used for compressing and sharing files across different platforms (Linux, Windows, macOS).<br>
 **tar:** Typically used on Unix/Linux systems for archiving and compressing files, especially when creating backups or transferring directories.<br>

+## zip command

+`zip [options] zipfile files/directories`

+**Example:** zip ./opt.zip opt

+- In above, ./opt.zip is zip file name and opt is the orginal directory.

+## gzip command

+- The gzip command in Linux is a versatile tool for compressing and decompressing files.
+By learning how to use gzip and its various options, you can easily manage file sizes, create compressed archives, and optimize storage on your Linux system.<br>
+- Mastering the gzip command will make file management more efficient and help you save disk space, especially when dealing with large files or backups.